cadenzah/videojs-react-enhanced/README.md

 # videojs-react-enhanced
 React.js wrapper component for Video.js player with handy and powerful features.

-> NOTE: The basic feature is working, but still it's currently working in progress, so provided features are unstable and in-depth features are not supported yet, be careful on using!
+> NOTE: The basic feature is working, but still it's currently working in progress, so provided features are unstable and in-depth features are not supported yet, and some usage could change in the future release.
+Please understand and be careful on using!

+## Table of Contents
+- Features
+- Install
+  - Prerequisite
+- Usage

 ## Features
 - Easy to use
 - Easy to configure video.js options
   - native HTML5 `<video>` options, `video.js`-native options
 - Add custom event handlers for video events
+- Configure Video.js plugins
-- TypeScript support
+- TypeScript support - `props`, options
 - ...and more comming soon!
   - CSS Style modification for UI components
   - Adding / Editing UI components
-  - Configuiring Video.js plugins

 ## Install